2016 Indian banknote demonetisation: Counterfeit banknotes

 After demonetisation, there was an increase in the number of counterfeit and banknotes.
 The number of counterfeit and (demonetised version) banknotes saw an increase in 2016–17 and subsequently a decline in 2017–18.
 But in 2017–18, there was an increase in counterfeit and (new version) banknotes than the previous year.
 There has been no significant change in the number of counterfeit banknotes detected.
 In 2017–18, the number of detected counterfeit banknotes was close to the number before demonetisation.
 Additionally, after demonetisation, only 0.0035% of the banknotes were found to be counterfeit.
-The number of counterfeit banknotes of and (new version) detected continue to increase while overall number declined in 2018-9 and 2019–20.
+The number of counterfeit banknotes of and (new version) detected continue to increase while overall number declined in 2018-19 and 2019–20.

 Tax collection

-The number of income tax returns filing increased from 43.3 million to 52.9 million between the financial year of 2016 and 2017, which was not a significant increase compared to the increase between 2015 and 2016.
-The tax compliance had increased with a number of income tax returns filing increased but the majority of them were from salaried and non-business class.
-The income tax collections increased in the financial year of 2017 due to Income Disclosure Scheme 2016.
-If adjusted for it, the increase in tax collection was modest.
-The tax-to-GDP ratio has increased due to expanding tax base.
-An analysis of the economic data shows that there has been no substantial increase in the number of new tax payers or direct tax collection due to demonetisation.
-Indirect tax/GDP ratio also remained on the trend path and had no visible impact.
+The number of income tax returns filed increased from 43.3 million to 52.9 million between financial years 2015–16 and 2016–17.
+However, contemporary analysis noted that the increase was not substantially greater than the increase recorded between 2014–15 and 2015–16, and that much of the increase came from salaried and other non-business taxpayers.
+The increase in income tax collections in 2016–17 was also influenced by the Income Declaration Scheme, 2016, under which ₹65,250 crore of previously undisclosed income was declared.
+After accounting for the estimated one-time revenue associated with the scheme, the increase in tax collections was more modest.

+Economist Amartya Lahiri, analysing tax data over the subsequent three years, found that demonetisation had no significant effect on the tax base, while the tax-to-GDP ratio continued along its pre-existing trend.
+Contemporary analyses likewise found no substantial increase in the number of new taxpayers or direct-tax collections that could be attributed to demonetisation.
+Lahiri also found that the indirect tax-to-GDP ratio remained broadly on its existing trend, with no clear change attributable to demonetisation.

-The use of demonetised banknotes was allowed for the payment of municipal and local civic body taxes, leading to a jump in their revenue collections.
-For example, the Greater Hyderabad Municipal Corporation reported collecting about ₹1.6 billion in cash payments of outstanding and advance taxes within the first four days of demonetisation.
+The use of demonetised banknotes was temporarily permitted for the payment of municipal and local civic taxes, resulting in increased collections by some local authorities.
+For example, the Greater Hyderabad Municipal Corporation reported collecting more than ₹160 crore in outstanding and advance taxes during the first four days after demonetisation.